-After software installation, all Apollo Twin and UAD operation manuals are at this location on the startup drive:
+After software installation, all Apollo and UAD operation manuals are at this location on the system drive:

-Tip: After software installation, user manuals can also be accessed from the "Help" menu in the Console application, or by clicking the "View Documentation" button in the Help panel within the UAD Meter & Control Panel application.
+- All operation manuals can be accessed from the Help menu within the Console application, or by clicking the "View Documentation" button in the Help panel within the UAD Meter & Control Panel application.

-Apollo Twin operation manuals can also be downloaded here:
+- All operation manuals can also be downloaded here.